 The potential genotoxicity of glyphosate has been tested in a wide variety of in vitro and in vivo assays.
 No genotoxic activity was observed in standard assays conducted according to international guidelines.
-These assays include the S. typhimurium (Ames assay) and E. coli WP-2 reversion assays, recombination (recassay) with Bacillus subtilis, Chinese hamster ovary cell gene mutation assay, hepatocyte primary culture/DNA repair assay, and in vivo mouse bone marrow micronucleus and rat bone marrow cytogenetics assays.
+These assays include the Salmonella typhimurium (Ames assay) and Escherichia coli WP-2 reversion assays, recombination (rec-assay) with Bacillus subtilis, Chinese hamster ovary cell gene mutation assay, hepatocyte primary culture/DNA repair assay, and in vivo micronucleus and cytogenetics assays in rat bone marrow.
 Recently, investigators have reported evidence of genotoxic effects in a limited number of studies.
-However, these assays used toxic dose levels, irrelevant endpoints/test systems, and/or deficient testing methodology.
+However these assays used toxic dose levels, irrelevant endpoints/test systems and/or deficient testing methodology.
 In view of the clear negative responses in relevant, well-validated assays conducted under accepted conditions, it is concluded that glyphosate is neither mutagenic nor clastogenic.
 On the basis of this evaluation, glyphosate does not pose a risk for production of heritable or somatic mutations in humans.

-The mutagenic potential of Roundup herbicide and the POEA surfactant has been evaluated in several bacterial mutagenicity assays.
+The mutagenic potential of Roundup® herbicide and the POEA surfactant have been evaluated in several bacterial mutagenicity assays.
 While a marginal response was reported in one limited investigation, results from other complete, replicated studies conducted according to international guidelines and Good Laboratory Practices show that these materials are not mutagenic.
 Glyphosate herbicide formulations and the POEA surfactant have been evaluated for the ability to produce chromosomal aberrations in several mouse micronucleus assays as well as investigations with onion root tip cells and Drosophila.
 It is concluded that these materials were not mutagenic in mice.
-Results from the nonmammalian assays were confounded by various factors and provided no biologically relevant evidence of genotoxicity.
-DNA interaction studies with Roundup herbicide have been reported in the literature.
-While some of these studies reported positive effects, methodological limitations render the data scientifically uninterpretable and unacceptable for safety assessment.
-For example, the positive "effects" were observed only at cytotoxic concentrations in vitro and at perilethal doses in vivo administered by an irrelevant route of exposure (i.e., ip injections).
-Thus, the changes occurred only under extreme conditions of exposure in assays that do not directly assess mutagenicity and are known to produce effects that are secondary to toxicity.
+Results from the non-mammalian assays were confounded by various factors and provided no biologically-relevant evidence of genotoxicity.
+DNA interaction studies with Roundup® herbicide have been reported in the literature.
+While some of these studies reported positive effects, methodological limitations render the data unacceptable for regulatory purposes, and scientifically uninterpretable.
+For example, the positive administered by an irrelevant route of exposure (i.e., i.p. injections).
+Thus, the changes occurred only under extreme conditions of exposure in assays that do not directly assess mutagenicity, and are known to produce effects that are secondary to toxicity.
 It is believed that the high, unrealistic dose levels used in these studies were sufficiently toxic to produce secondary effects rather than direct genotoxicity.
-In view of all this information, Roundup is not considered to be mutagenic under conditions that are relevant to animals or humans.
+In view of all this information, Roundup® is not considered to be mutagenic under conditions that are relevant to animals or humans.